The Red Skies Music Ensemble

 Co-Authors

-The Library of Congress; Lincoln Center Public Program Series at The New York Public Library for the Performing Arts; The Oberon, American Repertory Theater: sponsored by the Harvard Houghton Library and A.R.T.
-Special Programs; Yale University Institute of Sacred Music; The Emily Dickinson Museum; The Long Island Museum of Art; Amherst College: International Emily Dickinson Society; and others.
+Library of Congress; Lincoln Center Public Program Series at The New York Public Library for the Performing Arts; The Oberon, American Repertory Theater Harvard Houghton Library and A.R.T.
+Special Programs, sponsors); Yale University Institute of Sacred Music; The Emily Dickinson Museum; The Long Island Museum of Art; Amherst College: International Emily Dickinson Society; Hadley Public Library, sponsored by Hadley Historical Society and Porter-Phelps-Huntington Museum; Forbes Library; and others.

 Trudy Williams, Author

-The Red Skies Music Ensemble co-founders commit to producing programs, and seeking places
+The Red Skies Music Ensemble co-founders seek places

-Images: Amherst College Library, Special Collections; Long Island Museum; The New York Library for the Performing Arts.
+Images: Amherst College Library, Special Collections; Long Island Museum of Art and History; The New York Library for the Performing Arts; Hadley Historical Society, American Antiquarian Society